 Seeking a spiritual renewal?

-The Hesburgh Renewal Program is a new six-week online program beginning in late February that fosters personal, professional and spiritual renewal through daily, 90-minute lectures featuring renowned CTU faculty and guest speakers.
+The Hesburgh Renewal Program is a six-week online program beginning in September that fosters personal, professional and spiritual renewal through daily, 90-minute lectures featuring renowned CTU faculty and guest speakers.
 All are welcome, and sessions are recorded.

 Modes of engagement include lecture, discussion, small group dialogue and theological reflection groups.
 In addition, Spiritual Direction will also be encouraged for those who desire further integration of the material.